Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 ./spctl offers download-content 6
 ```

-It will download file `node16-base-solution-image-v0.3.1.tar.gz` to the current directory.
+It will download the Node.js base image file to the current directory.
+It might be called `node16-base-solution-image-v0.3.1.tar.gz` or a later version (base image offers are updated often).

 ### Writing manifest and encrypting the oracle service